Take part in the glamour of the world’s most spectacular celebration of LGBTQI pride.

 To kick off the Mardi Gras festivities, Sydney Lord Mayor Clover Moore will raise the rainbow flag at Town Hall.
 The flying of the flag symbolises the city's support for LGBTQI community, and will remain on Town Hall for the duration of Mardi Gras.

 Each year, Fair Day attracts more than 80,000 people to Victoria Park near The University of Sydney.
 Join the crowds and head here to sample a smorgasbord of international cuisine, buy local wares and learn more about the LGBTQI community.
 You can also watch entertaining performances on the main stage and dance tent well into the night.

 See a movie at the Mardi Gras Film Festival

 Produced by Sydney-based Queer Screen, an independent organisation with a mission to engage individuals and communities through queer storytelling, the Mardi Gras Film Festival runs during February each year and features the best new LGBTQI films and documentaries from around the world.
 The majority of films are screened at Event Cinemas George Street (in the heart of the city), but for a truly unique experience catch a flick at the boutique Golden Age Cinema and Bar in Surry Hills.

-The Mardi gras party this year, will be the biggest yet with international pop sensation and LGBTQI advocate, Cher headlining.
-The party will feature a range of DJs, entertainment, food stalls and theatrics!
+The Mardi Gras party is one of the biggest parties in Australia, with popular local and international musicians (which have previously included pop sensation and LGBTQI advocate, Cher) headlining.
+The party features a range of DJs, entertainment, food stalls and theatrics.